Aspenini/Evidence-Manager/README.md

 - **Auto-Organization**: Automatically creates folder structure and organizes data
 - **Clean Interface**: Modern, intuitive GUI with tabbed interface
 - **Data Persistence**: All data is saved in JSON format and organized in folders

+## Improvements (Refactor)

+- Non-blocking import/export and file copy operations to prevent UI freezes
+- Safer, atomic JSON writes for settings and person data to avoid corruption
+- Image thumbnail generation and caching for fast loading in tables
+- Deduplicated media handling for images, audio, and videos (less code, fewer bugs)
+- More defensive error handling and cross-platform open/play support

 ## Installation